Exhibit Expansion Initiative, 2013-2015

 Split Rock Studios is a nationally recognized museum exhibit firm, based in the Minneapolis area.
 One of its recent commissions was the redesign of the Ford’s Theatre Museum in Washington, D.C.
 Split Rock Studios has also completed work at the Chateau de Mores Interpretive Center in North Dakota and the Akta Lakota Museum in Chamberlain, South Dakota.
 The firm designed the Center’s original exhibits.

-The overall theme for the new exhibits will be the “voices of the past,” referring to the voices that “speak” to us through Plains Indian and immigrant artifacts, as well as through the letters and photographs that provide context for understanding these objects.
+The overall theme for the new exhibits will be the “voices of the Northern Plains,” referring to the voices that “speak” to us through Plains Indian and immigrant artifacts, as well as through the letters and photographs that provide context for understanding these objects.

 The goal of the Exhibit Expansion Initiative is to feature in new and compelling ways the remarkable treasures found in the Center’s collections.
 Special emphasis will be placed on sharing with the public the letters and photographs from the Center’s archives.
 These documents will be further highlighted by such objects as a plow used to break the sod in Dakota Territory, the steering wheel from a steamboat that plied the upper Missouri River, and a bell from a locomotive engine that pulled cars laden with grain and passengers across the Dakota plains.